grenaud/schmutzi/README.md

   outputdir/mez is the output from contDeam alleleFreqMT/197/freqs/ is the database of putative contaminants testdata/mezB9687.bam is the input bam file

+  The first dataset is an empirical dataset with about 40-45% contamination and the second is a simulated dataset with 20% contamination

 It will run for a few minutes and produce the following files:

 For contamination: